Around one in five adults have experienced some form of abuse in childhood, so you probably know a survivor.

 The more knowledge you have about the impact of abuse, the better you will understand the survivor’s experiences, triggers and reactions that currently may feel bewildering to you.
-Our booklets on this website are a first step to learn more.
+Our series of booklets on this website are a useful first step to learning more.
+Read them here.

 Ask the survivor what they need.
 Don’t assume that you know what’s best for them and push them in that direction.
 Nobody likes to feel controlled or patronised, but survivors will feel extremely sensitive to any form of control.